Anchor Legal Team PLLC

 Land Use and Real Property Issues

-• Prosecute and Defend: Claims involving adverse possession and easement by implication, prescription, or necessity.
+• Property Rights Defense: Claims involving adverse possession and easement by implication, prescription, or necessity.

 • Boundary Disputes: Investigate the history of the property lines, analyze survey data, and interpret legal descriptions in deeds.